 Louisiana: Cultivating a sense of belonging and communities of practice through professional development.

-Maine: Increasing opportunities for Maine’s adult learners through provision of high-quality blended, remote, or in-person instruction.
+Maine: Increasing opportunities for Maine’s adult learners through access to high-quality blended, remote, or in-person instruction.

 Massachusetts: Promoting digital opportunity and digital literacy for all staff and students in Public Adult Education of Massachusetts.